Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

+For moderately rotating stars, the stellar wind velocity needs to be considered both in the radial and azimuthal directions.
+In this paper, we have therefore made detailed considerations of the effects of the stellar rotation and the consequent azimuthal stellar wind flow in Parker's \cite{Par} hydrodynamic stellar wind model.
+Of special interest is the emergence of a whole new hydrodynamic physics via a new critical point in the stellar wind flow, which supersedes the critical point in Parker's \cite{Par} hydrodynamic model.
+The effect of the stellar rotation is shown to cause the new critical point to occur lower in the corona, so the stellar wind experiences a stronger \textit{afterburner} (as in an aircraft jet engine) action in the corona.
+For strong rotators, the new critical point, is shown to occur at a fixed location for a given star, determined only by the basic stellar parameters like the mass $M$ and the angular velocity $\Omega_\ast$, the variations in the stellar wind environment notwithstanding.
+The stellar rotation leads to stronger density fall-off and enhanced acceleration of the stellar wind at large distances from the star - this effect materializes even close to the star, for strong rotators.
+The stellar rotation causes the physical throat section of the effective \textit{de Laval} nozzle associated with the stellar wind flow to become narrower, indicative of an enhanced flow acceleration.
+Thus, the stellar rotation leads to tenuous and faster stellar wind flows without change in the mass flux, and hence provides an efficient physical mechanism for protostars and strong rotators to lose their angular momentum quickly.
 It may be pointed out that the extended active heating of the corona may be represented in a first approximation by using the polytropic gas relation $p\sim\rho^\alpha$, where $\alpha <5/3$, the value corresponding to an adiabatic process (Parker \cite{Par5}).
 The generalization of the present formulatons and results for polytropic gas flows will be reported separately.
-Finally, the stability of the steady solar wind solutions discussed above is an important question and some attempts, particularly on the hydrodynamic model, have been made (Jockers \cite{Joc}, Velli \cite{Vel}) and Parker's \cite{Par} supersonic stellar wind solution appears to be the only stable solution among all other stellar wind solutions (Velli \cite{Vel})\footnote{The spurions speculation that Parker's \cite{Par} supersonic stellar wind solution is "finely-tuned" had led to the false conjecture that Parker's supersonci stellar wind solution might be dynamically unstable (Parker \cite{Par6}).}.
-Besides, the distances of the stellar objects and the difficulty in accessing even the solar coronal base conditions render the observation at this time insufficient to fully corroborate a particular proposed acceleration mechanism for the stellar wind. \textbf{Acknowledgements}\\
+Next, the stability of the steady solar wind solutions discussed above is an important question and some attempts, particularly on the hydrodynamic model, have been made (Jockers \cite{Joc}, Velli \cite{Vel}) and Parker's \cite{Par} supersonic stellar wind solution appears to be the only stable solution among all other stellar wind solutions (Velli \cite{Vel})\footnote{The spurions speculation that Parker's \cite{Par} supersonic stellar wind solution is "finely-tuned" had actually led to the false conjecture that Parker's supersonic stellar wind solution might be dynamically unstable (Parker \cite{Par6}).}.
+Finally, it may be noted that the distances of the stellar objects and the difficulty in accessing even the solar coronal base conditions render the observation at this time insufficient to fully corroborate a particular proposed acceleration mechanism for the stellar wind.
+The recent deployment of the Parker Solar Probe in the solar corona is expected to lead to considerable progress in this direction. \textbf{Acknowledgements}\\